Chapman’s Butchers, 26 The Green, Martham – including The Walnuts

 c1950.
 Ice on ‘The Pit’ and shop in the background.

-Clear view of ‘The Pit’ and shop with barn and cattle entrance on the south side.
+Clear view of ‘The Pit’ and shop with barn and cattle entrance to the pond in the foreground.

 Back to Buildings